 Before EducationSuperHighway, Hayley worked for over seven years in the anti-hunger field for Feeding America in Chicago and prior to that at Share Our Strength in Washington, D.C.
 She graduated from Mount Holyoke College with a B.A. in Politics and holds a MSW from Columbia University.
 Hayley enjoys heavy consumption of baked goods; drinking massive amounts of cold brewed coffee at well curated third wave coffee shops around the Bay Area; and frequently conducting food crawls as she searches for San Francisco’s best vanilla glazed cake donut, taco, almond croissant, currant scone, chocolate chip cookie….

 Prior to working with EducationSuperHighway, Aarti was a Senior Associate in PwC’s NYC Advisory practice working on customer experience strategies for Fortune 500 companies.
-She graduated with a B.A. in Economics and a Minor in Global Poverty Practice from UC Berkeley.
-Aarti recently joined Education Pioneers as a Data Analyst Fellow and is so happy to be working with EducationSuperHighway.
-She enjoys singing, exploring cities, watching musicals, and making new friends during her free time.
+She graduated with a B.A. in Economics and a Minor in Global Poverty and Practice from UC Berkeley.
+Aarti is a 2014-2015 Education Pioneers Data Analyst Fellow and is so happy to have been placed at EducationSuperHighway.
+In her free time, she enjoys singing, exploring cities, watching musicals, and making new friends.

 Heather works with state partners to create comprehensive state broadband analyses that aim to increase bandwidth at optimal prices for all school districts.